Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production: Preliminaries and Notations

 \end{theorem} \begin{remark} The condition ``for all special representation'' is equivalent to ``for a single special representation'', since all special representations are related by a unitary transformation. \end{remark}

 We now introduce the notation for the quantum EPR.
-Let $\mathsf{k}$ be a countable set representing the indices of all jump operators in some representation of a QMS generator.
+Let $\mathsf{k}$ be a finite set representing the indices of all jump operators in some representation of a QMS generator.
 In the context of quantum thermodynamics, it is essential to consider representations where the jump operators appear in pairs.
 We encode this structure via an involution on the index set, denoted by $\ast: \mathsf{k}\rightarrow \mathsf{k}$.
-We distinguish between indices based on their behavior under this involution: for $\ell\in \mathsf{k}$, if $\ell^{\ast}=\ell$, we term the index a \textit{singlet} and if $\ell^{\ast}\neq \ell$, the pair $(\ell, \ell^{\ast})$ is termed a \textit{doublet}.
+We distinguish between indices based on their behavior under this involution: for $\ell\in \mathsf{k}$, if $\ell^{\ast}=\ell$, we term the index a \textit{singlet} and if $\ell^{\ast}\neq \ell$, the pair $[\ell, \ell^{\ast}]$ is termed a \textit{doublet}.
 It is important to emphasize that the involution is an internal structure of the index set $\mathsf{k}$ and is, by construction, representation independent.
-With these preparations, we define the quantum EPR in the following. \begin{definition} Let $\rho$ be an invariant state over a finite-dimensional Hilbert space $\mathcal{H}$ and $\sum_{j}\rho_{j}\ket{e_{j}}\bra{e_{j}}$ be a spectral decomposition of it, where $\{e_j\}_{j}$ constitutes an orthonormal basis.
+With these preparations, we define the quantum EPR in the following. \begin{definition} Let $\rho$ be an invariant state over a finite-dimensional Hilbert space $\mathcal{H}$, and let us fix a spectral decomposition $\sum_{j}\rho_{j}\ket{e_{j}}\bra{e_{j}}$ of it.
+In the presence of degenerate eigenvalues, we arbitrarily choose and fix one such orthonormal eigenbasis $\{e_j\}_{j}$.
 Consider a representation of the generator of a QMS over $\mathcal{B}(\mathcal{H})$ with finitely many jump operators (i.e., $|\mathsf{k}|<\infty$), characterized by $H$ and $(L_{\ell})_{\ell\in \mathsf{k}}$.
 Denote $w_{ij}^{k}\coloneq |(e_{i},L_{k}e_{j})|^{2}$ and the quantum EPR is defined as follows

 with the convention $0\ln (0/0)=0$. \end{definition} \begin{remark} Let $\widetilde{\mathsf{k}}$ denote the collection of orbits in $\mathsf{k}$ under the involution $k \mapsto k^*$ \footnote{Strictly speaking, $\widetilde{\mathsf{k}}$ represents the quotient space $\mathsf{k}/\mathbb{Z}_2$ under the group action generated by the involution $k \mapsto k^{\ast}$.}, categorized as doublets (orbits of size 2) or singlets (orbits of size 1).
 One may reformulate the summation in \eqref{quantum_epr} as